Do you want to create a DMARC record?

 Your DMARC rule should show up in a green bar so that you know it’s working.

-You can also use WP Mail SMTP to send another test email.
-This will run a fresh check for your DMARC record.
-If you added everything correctly, you’ll now see a pass message like this:
+You can also use WP Mail SMTP to send another test email from WordPress.
+This will automatically run a fresh check on your DNS and look for your DMARC record configuration.

-Frequently Asked Questions About DMARC
+Frequently Asked Questions About DMARC TXT Records

 Now you know how to create a DMARC record, let’s look at some other important questions.